dan-segal/keyword-classification/README.md

 The script *nlu_concept-extraction_sample.py* extracts Concepts from a list of HTML pages using Watson Natural Language Understanding (NLU).

-The input file should be in CSV with a minimum of two columns.
-The column headers should include URL (for the URL of the page) and Keyword (for the search keyword that is associated with a URL).
-Note that header names are case-sensitive.
+The input file should be in CSV with a minimum of three columns.
+The column headers should include the names URL (for the URL of the page), Keyword (for the search keyword that is associated with a URL), and Query volume (for the number of queries).

 The output is in JSON.